Arvph/arvph/README.md

 #### PROFESSIONAL SUMMARY
-Software Development Engineer with 1 year of experience.
-Strong focus on backend technologies: Go, C. Always interested in new web technologies and complex tasks.
+Software Developer with 2 years of experience.
+Strong focus on backend technologies: Go.
+Always interested in new web technologies and complex tasks.
 Reliable, communicative, and supportive team player who has the ability to work on a team or independently.

 #### TECHNOLOGY SUMMARY
 - Languages:	Go, C, C++